 Adherence to specialty drugs is essential for managing and treating chronic and complex conditions.
 However, pharmaceutical companies face a myriad of unique challenges in medication adherence to specialty drugs.
 In fact, a study on specialty populations revealed that 58 percent of patients were non-adherent to drugs for treating chronic conditions.
+These gaps in therapy can have detrimental effects on patient outcomes.

 Improving medication adherence requires pharmaceutical companies to have a comprehensive understanding of the barriers that lead to non-adherence.
 The most common reasons for non-adherence to specialty drugs include: